BrunoSobralDEV/bootcamp-spread/github-api-interface-main/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About project

-This repository was created in order to show how we can create a frontend application with reusable components.
+Project created with ReactJS, where we can search the GitHub API for the username and thus get their data and repositories!

-We will create an application using the github public api.
+An application using the github public api.

 ### Features